By: Bill and Teddy Rogers

 Stay in control of your tone of voice.

-Obviously, there are exceptions to all of the above, but if you use these 5 Keys and use them wisely, you should be able to successfully resolve most of your conflicts.
+Obviously, there are exceptions to the above, but if you use these 5 Keys and use them wisely, you should be able to successfully resolve most of your conflicts.

 End Of Post